ultralytics/ultralytics/docs/en/tasks/index.md

 YOLOv8 supports multiple tasks, including detection, segmentation, classification, oriented object detection and keypoints detection.
 Each of these tasks has different objectives and use cases.
 By understanding the differences between these tasks, you can choose the appropriate task for your computer vision application.

 ## FAQ

-### What tasks does Ultralytics YOLOv8 support and how can I apply them?
+### What are the main tasks supported by Ultralytics YOLOv8?

-Ultralytics YOLOv8 supports several computer vision tasks: [detection](detect.md), [segmentation](segment.md), [classification](classify.md), [oriented object detection](obb.md), and [pose estimation](pose.md).
-Each task has unique objectives and applications.
-For instance, detection involves identifying and classifying multiple objects within an image, while segmentation divides an image into different regions.
-You can apply these tasks by following the specific examples and detailed documentation provided for each [here](https://docs.ultralytics.com/tasks/).

-### How accurate and fast is YOLOv8 in various computer vision tasks?
+Ultralytics YOLOv8 supports multiple computer vision tasks including:

-Ultralytics YOLOv8 is known for its high accuracy and speed across various computer vision tasks, including object detection, segmentation, classification, oriented object detection, and pose estimation.
-For example, in object detection, YOLOv8 can identify and classify multiple objects within a single frame with outstanding precision and minimal latency.
-You can find more specific details on performance metrics and benchmarks in the [detection](detect.md) and [segmentation](segment.md) pages.
+- **[Detection](detect.md)**: Identifying and locating objects within images or videos.
+- **[Segmentation](segment.md)**: Classifying each pixel in an image to distinguish different object areas.
+- **[Classification](classify.md)**: Categorizing entire images into predefined classes.
+- **[Oriented Object Detection (OBB)](obb.md)**: Detecting objects with an orientation angle for better accuracy.
+- **[Pose Estimation](pose.md)**: Identifying specific keypoints in humans or animals to understand poses or movements.

+Learn more about these tasks through practical examples provided in the documentation.

-### Why should I use Ultralytics YOLOv8 for object detection?
+### How do I use Ultralytics YOLOv8 for object detection?

-Ultralytics YOLOv8 offers superior accuracy and rapid inference, making it ideal for real-time applications.
-Its ability to handle multiple objects and provide precise classification results makes it suitable for diverse applications such as surveillance, healthcare, and automotive industries.
-For practical implementations, refer to the [detection examples](detect.md).
+Using Ultralytics YOLOv8 for object detection involves several steps:
+1. **Load a pre-trained model** or fine-tune a model with your custom dataset.
+2. **Run predictions** using the model to detect objects in images or videos.
+3. **Visualize results** with bounding boxes drawn around detected objects.

+Check the [Detection](detect.md) page for detailed instructions and code examples on setting up and running object detection models.

-### What makes Ultralytics YOLOv8 suitable for segmentation tasks?
+### What are the benefits of using Ultralytics YOLOv8 for segmentation?

-YOLOv8 uses a variant of the U-Net architecture to perform segmentation tasks, enabling it to segment images into different regions with high precision.
-This is particularly useful in medical imaging and other applications requiring detailed analysis.
-For a deeper dive, check out the [segmentation examples](segment.md) in the documentation.
+Ultralytics YOLOv8 offers high accuracy and speed for image segmentation tasks.
+It uses a variant of the U-Net architecture to provide precise delineation of objects in images.
+This is particularly useful in applications such as medical imaging and autonomous driving where detailed object separation is critical.
+For more information and examples, visit the [Segmentation](segment.md) section.

-### How can Ultralytics YOLOv8 be used for pose estimation?
+### Why should I choose Ultralytics YOLOv8 for pose estimation?

-Pose estimation with YOLOv8 involves identifying specific keypoints in an image or video frame, which can be used to track human movement or body posture accurately.
-This makes it highly useful in sports analytics, motion capture, and health monitoring.
-Learn more about pose estimation with YOLOv8 by exploring the [pose estimation section](pose.md).

-For further guidance on using YOLOv8 and its features, explore more [Ultralytics YOLO tasks](https://docs.ultralytics.com/tasks/).
+Ultralytics YOLOv8 is ideal for pose estimation because it combines high accuracy with fast processing speeds.
+It accurately detects keypoints in images or video frames, making it suitable for applications in sports analytics, healthcare, and robotics.
+Detailed setup and implementation instructions can be found on the [Pose Estimation](pose.md) page.

+### How does Oriented Object Detection (OBB) in YOLOv8 improve accuracy?

+Oriented Object Detection (OBB) introduces an angle parameter to bounding boxes, enabling more precise detection of objects, especially those at an angle or with rotational variance.
+This is particularly useful in aerial imagery and document analysis where objects are not always aligned horizontally.
+Learn how to implement OBB by visiting the [Oriented Object Detection](obb.md) section.